The Scoop on the ScoopFree Litter Box by PetSafe

 I’m a convert.
 Changing the cat litter was one of my least favorite chores and now it’s not only easy, but infrequent.

-HEALTH.
-The health counter can be useful if you cat is sick.
+- HEALTH.
+The health counter can be useful if your cat is sick.
 When my cat had a urinary tract infection it helped me know how often he was using the box.

 OUCHY!
 OUCHY!
 The crystal litter is described as “low tracking” but I have not found this to be the case.
 I tried several different mats before I found one I thought was decent at cutting down on tracking and, more importantly, if you step on stray crystals, it hurts (more than other kinds of litter).